top of page

 Executive Contributors at Brainz Magazine are handpicked and invited to contribute because of their knowledge and valuable insight within their area of expertise.

 We often talk about toxic exes or narcissists and how to protect ourselves, but we often neglect these individuals' damage to our children.
-I have spent the past ten years studying how to protect children that must interact with a parental figure that is toxic.
+I have spent the past ten years studying how to protect children who must interact with a parental figure that is toxic.

 I have found three key things that children dealing with a narcissistic parent need to resist the gas-lighting or other abusive tactics a narcissist will employ.
 I'm saying that when the courts and police don't help in the meaningful ways that children need to be safe from an abuser, there are some things you can do to give them a good foundation to grow from so your child will be ok given the enormous situation they face.